jitsi/jitsi-slack/README.md

 JITSI_TOKEN_ISS=<issuer for conference asap jwts>
 JITSI_TOKEN_AUD=<audience for conference asap jwts>
 JITSI_CONFERENCE_HOST=<conference hosting service i.e. https://meet.jit.si>
+HTTP_PORT=<port to run HTTP, default is 8080>
+STATS_PORT<port to serve Prometheus stats, default is to prevent stats>
 ```

 Note that `JITSI_TOKEN_SIGNING_KEY` is a dataurl that contains a